Close up of hands being comforted after a wrongful death.

 When the representative makes a claim, they are not entitled to any of the resulting benefits.
 The lawsuit is still on behalf of the estate and the benefit of their loved ones.
 The court will distribute the recovered damages from the lawsuit.

-In a successful wrongful death claim, the estate will recover damages that would have otherwise been recoverable by the deceased such as medical bills, pain and suffering, and lost wages.
-On the other hand, the bereaved are entitled to damages for loss of financial support and loss of companionship.
+In a successful wrongful death claim, the estate will recover damages that would have otherwise been recoverable by the deceased (had they survived) such as medical bills, pain and suffering, and lost wages.
+On the other hand, the bereaved family members may be entitled to compensation for the loss of financial support and loss of companionship.

 Who Cannot File Wrongful Death Claims in Texas?

-In Texas, only the spouse, children, and parents of the deceased can file a claim.
-That means that grandparents, siblings, and other relatives are prevented from making a claim.
-So too, is a long-term partner who was never in a formal or common law marriage with the deceased.
+In Texas, only the spouse, children, and parents of the decedent may file a claim.
+That means that grandparents, siblings, and other relatives are prevented from filing a claim.
+So too, is a long-term partner who was never in a formal or common law marriage with the decedent.

-While adoptive parents and children can make a claim, foster parents, foster children, stepparents, and stepchildren are unable to make a claim.
+While adoptive parents and children may file a claim, foster parents, foster children, stepparents, and stepchildren are unable to file a wrongful death claim.

-Other members of the estate or even people named in the will are also unable to file.
+Other members of the estate or even people named in the will are also unable to file a wrongful death claim.

 What Types of Damages Are Possible in a Texas Wrongful Death Suit?

-An experienced, wrongful death attorney will understand how to evidence your damages so that they are difficult to dispute.
-Some of the damages family members may be able to claim in a wrongful death claim include:
+An experienced, wrongful death attorney will understand how to evidence and prove up your damages so that they are difficult for the other parties to dispute.
+Some of the damages that family members may be able to claim in a wrongful death suit include:

-• Lost inheritance, including what they would have likely left had they lived
+• Lost inheritance, including what they would have likely left had they lived; and

 • Punitive damages might be available if the death was a result of a “willful act or omission or gross negligence.”
 The purpose of punitive damages is to punish the perpetrator and deter others from engaging in similar conduct rather than compensate the victims.
 Punitive damages can only be awarded by a judge.